ayush1944/Kabutar/readme.md

 - 🏗️ **Create a Project**: Use the "New Project" button, provide a name, and start collaborating.
 - 👤 **Add/Remove Collaborators**: Manage your teams from the project sidebar or collaborator panel.
-- 💬 **Chat & AI**: Send messages and interact with the AI assistant for enhanced productivity.
+- 💬 **Chat & AI**: Send messages and interact with the AI assistant by using @ai in your messages.
 - 🗄️ **File Management**: Organize and edit files directly within your project workspace.
+- 🧪 **In-Browser Code Execution**: Test and run code directly in the browser using WebContainer API.

 ---